 Source: (Sahih al Bukhari, 3/178; Sahih Muslim, 4/218)

-Why would Abu Huarayrah (r.a) transmit ahadith on the virtues of the Al Hassan (r.a) and Ali (r.a) if he was in the employ of their enemies?
+Why would Abu Huarayrah transmit hadith on the virtues of the Al Hassan and Ali if he was in the employ of their enemies?
 There has never really been a sufficient response to this.

-What modern-day Shi’a raise questions about what is seemingly a copious amount of ahadith from Abu Huarayrah (r.a)
+What modern-day Shi’i raise questions about what is seemingly a copious amount of hadith from Abu Huarayrah

 Two points can be raised in response to this:

-- Is there any rule in the science of Rijal from the Shi’a or Sunni or anyone that says that a narrator can be rejected based upon the number of hadith they relate?
+- Is there any rule in the science of Rijal from the Shi’i or Sunni or anyone that says that a narrator can be rejected based upon the number of hadith they relate?

-Next, there are really only two sources quoted from the Shi’a tradition against Abu Huarayrah (r.a) and both of them are without extremely weak.
+Next, there are really only two sources quoted from the Shi’i tradition against Abu Huarayrah and both of them are without doubt extremely weak.

 “The list of people who are praised and have not been considered as weak by (Shia Scholar) colleagues to my knowledge“

 Ibn Dawud Al-Hilli must have been familiar with Shaykh Al-Saduq’s ‘Al Khisal’.

 Assuming that the text about Abu Huarayrah was in the original he would have noted what was attributed to Shaykh Al-Saduq.
 This investigation led him to conclude that there were huge problems with what was recorded there.
 Again, assuming this was in the original text at all.